 Job Search Mistake 9: Not believing in yourself

 You can break the habit of not believing in yourself.
 It is an ingrained habit that has been allowed to grow and take over your view of the world.
-Only you can change this serious job search mistake.
+Only you can change this problem and develop greater confidence.
 No amount of praise will make any difference to you until you decide that you can accept and value yourself.

 Don’t let your head be filled with thoughts of your inadequacies.
 Flip those thoughts around and remind yourself of the good things you have done.
 Instead of dwelling on your failures, look towards the future.
 How do you want it to be?
 What is your picture of your life over the next few years?
 What can you do today to start working towards that future?
 I’m not meaning to sound unsympathetic to your lack of confidence, but I do know that only you can change that negative thought pattern that is looping through your brain.

 Job Search Mistake 10: Not getting professional assistance

 So often I see clients who battled on for a long time trying to get a job without success.
 They have never considered that they might be causing the problem themselves through their job search mistakes.
 They believe that it is the current job market, age discrimination, the attitude of younger people, their work history.
 These are all perfectly valid obstacles in an unsuccessful job search, but aren’t always the reason.
 Until they remedy their job search mistakes, they keep on trying, doing the same things.
 This often leads to depression about their prospects for the future.
 By eliminating these job search mistakes their results could be very different.

 After reading through these 10 common job search mistakes I hope that you will review your own job search strategies.